-As of writing Drupal 9 has been released and now offers many content editing innovations built-in.
+Drupal 10 offers many content editing innovations built-in.
 But you may be restricted by it’s compatibility with your existing web server configuration or are not in a position to consider an upgrade just yet.
 This article presumes you are using Drupal 8.

 At the same time more general approaches to good user experience for content editors are universal to any CMS.
 WordPress for example, out of the box, has a block based system for building pages.
 This can also be replicated in Drupal with the Paragraphs or Entity API modules.